Rudolf Steiner on Education

 ◊ [Tasking] Chapter five, "The Tasks of Education", tries to explain what Waldorf schools aim to accomplish.
 It boils down to providing priestly guidance.

 To be fair, this single quotation doesn’t, by itself, prove that Waldorf schools are religious institutions.
 But it is suggestive — so much so, let’s go into the matter at greater length, dipping briefly into a different Anthroposophical text.
 The following is from THE ESSENTIALS OF EDUCATION, specifically from a section titled “The Priestly Nature of Teaching”.
-To follow what follows, you need to know that, according to Steiner, the growing child release her/his "etheric body" at about the time s/he loses baby teeth: “The human being is molded anew with the change of teeth....”
+To follow what follows, you need to know that, according to Steiner, the growing child releases her/his "etheric body" at about the time s/he loses baby teeth: “The human being is molded anew with the change of teeth....”
 Releasing the etheric body is difficult, a struggle.
+(You may find that reading the following is also a struggle.
+Steiner had a hard time expressing himself clearly.
+If all you get from his words is a general impression of occult nonsense, that may be sufficient: Occult nonsense is what Waldorf teachers accept as wisdom):

 Waldorf teachers function as priests, dealing with the "secrets of the universe.”
-They gain knowledge of these “secrets” through their gnostic “science” (i.e., religion) Anthroposophy.
+They gain knowledge of these “secrets” through through the occult springs of wisdom inherent in human nature, springs that they plumb with their gnostic "science" (i.e., religion), Anthroposophy.
+One result of their investigations is a new form of education for the young: Waldorf education.

 ◊ [True Spirituality] One central task of the Waldorf teacher is to help children manifest their spiritual natures and fulfill their destinies during their lives on Earth.
 A related task is to create a school environment that expresses true spirituality.

 ◊ [The Seven-Year Stages] Chapter six of RUDOLF STEINER ON EDUCATION digs into the developmental stages that children pass through.
-Steiner posited three such stages, which are 1) from birth up to the age of seven, 2) from seven to fourteen, and 3) from fourteen to twenty-one.
-Not all children age at precisely the same speed, but two clear “staging posts” mark the transitions between stages: "The figures given are approximate since there are always variations.
-Seven and fourteen are quite distinct staging posts marked by the change of teeth and puberty respectively.” — Ibid., pp. 41-42.
+Steiner posited three such stages, which are 1) from birth up to the age of seven, 2) from age seven to age fourteen, and 3) from fourteen to twenty-one.
+Not all children age at precisely the same speed, but two clear “staging posts” mark the transitions between stages:

-It’s certainly good that Steiner acknowledged individual variations.
+It’s certainly good that Steiner occasionally acknowledged individual variations.
 For the most part, he tended to categorize children in ways that deny individuality.
-He divided children by temperament or humour [see “Humouresque”] and, as we see here, he divided them into three stages of development.
+He divided children by temperament, for instance [see “Humoresque”].
+And, as we see here, he divided them into three stages of development, positing significant differences between, for instance, children who are under approximately seven years old and those who are over that age.
 Whether these latter divisions make sense will perhaps become evident as we proceed.

-“The best thing for these early years is to stimulate the imaginative faculty by the provision of suitable toys and by the telling of suitable stories such as the fairy tales of the brothers Grimm.” — Ibid., p.
-42. If an educator in an ordinary school system made this remark, it might not occasion any discussion.
-Knowing that Steiner said these things, we should at least note that according to him, imagination is an important faculty that can lead to the development of clairvoyance; and he taught that all fairy tales are basically true because they contain the clairvoyant observations made by ancient peoples who still possessed a “natural” form of clairvoyance that modern people have largely lost.
-Clairvoyance, dreaming-sleeping-spiritual-remembering, imagination — these are the sorts of “thinking” emphasized by Steiner.
+If an educator in an ordinary school system made this remark, it might not occasion much discussion.
+But knowing that Steiner said such things, we should at least note that according to him, imagination is an important faculty that can lead to the development of clairvoyance.
+He taught that all fairy tales are basically true because they contain the clairvoyant observations made by ancient peoples who still possessed a “natural” form of clairvoyance that modern people have largely lost.
+Clairvoyance, dreaming, spiritual-remembering, imagination — these are the sorts of “thinking” emphasized by Steiner.
 [See, e.g., "Thinking".]

 You can see how important it is to start a kid at a Waldorf school while s/he is still very young.
 Enroll her/him in Waldorf kindergarten, if at all possible.
 Or start with Waldorf pre-Kindergarten programs, if you possibly, possibly can.
-If you don’t, by the time a child reaches adolescence s/he won’t have “plenty of substance in his soul (acquired in early years)."
-The earliest grades at Waldorf schools are supposed to instill Anthroposophical attitudes, feelings, and beliefs in young hearts and minds.
-Later, these will become the content of Anthroposophical concepts: “the fate of humanity" (Steiner’s forecast of human evolution), “the importance of historical epochs" (these are periods of history since the sinking of Atlantis — yes, Atlantis), "the meaning of present day events".
+If you don’t, by the time a child reaches adolescence, s/he won’t have “plenty of substance in his soul (acquired in early years)."
+The earliest grades at Waldorf schools are supposed to instill Anthroposophical attitudes, feelings, and beliefs, cultivating them in young hearts and minds.
+Later, these attitudes, feelings, and beliefs will become the content of Anthroposophical concepts: “the fate of humanity" (Steiner’s forecast of human evolution), “the importance of historical epochs" (these are periods of history since the sinking of Atlantis — yes, Atlantis), "the meaning of present day events".
 The soul substance leading to these concepts can only be supplied by Steiner and his followers, the ones who are privy to "secrets of the universe.”
 Accept no substitutes.

 So there you have the three stages of child development, all of them defined by and worked over by occult Anthroposophical doctrines.